|Nutrition Facts (per serving)|

 If you want to decorate your egg with colored designs, melt your white or colored candy coating in the microwave in short intervals, stirring after every 15 to 20 seconds until melted and smooth.

-Pour the candy coating into a paper cone and snip off the tip.
-Alternately, you can use a plastic bag with a hole cut in the corner, or paint the coating on using a small paintbrush.
+Pour the candy coating into a plastic bag with a hole cut in the corner, or paint the coating on using a small paintbrush.
 Pipe the coating on the inside of the mold in the pattern of your choice.
 Stripes, swirls, flowers or dots are all great options.
 Remember that words are trickier because any words you write will appear backward on the outside of the egg.
 Once you have your design finished, refrigerate the mold briefly to set the design.